 What is Bankruptcy Fraud?

 In the United States, bankruptcy fraud is a federal crime.
 Bankruptcy is a legal process which allows a business or individual to be discharged of all their debts due to an inability to pay.
-There are multiple types of bankruptcy, but all have the same definition of what types of actions constitute bankruptcy fraud.
+There are multiple types of bankruptcy, but all have the same definition of what types of actions constitute bankruptcy.

 Concealment of assets is the most common type of bankruptcy fraud.
 This type of fraud occurs when the debtor hides his assets during the declaration phase of the bankruptcy process, in an attempt to keep them from being liquidated.
 Debtors may fail to include them on the list of assets, transfer ownership to family or friends and move assets into off-shore accounts.